(sip roe flox' a sin)

 HOW should this medicine be used?

 Ciprofloxacin injection comes as a solution (liquid) to be given through a needle or catheter placed in your vein.
-It is usually infused (injected slowly) intravenously (into a vein) over a period of 60 minutes, usually once every 8 to 12 hours.
+It is usually infused (injected slowly) intravenously (into a vein) over a period of 60 minutes, usually once every 8 or 12 hours.
 The length of your treatment depends on the type of infection you have.
 Your doctor will tell you how long to use ciprofloxacin injection.

 You may receive ciprofloxacin injection in a hospital or you may use the medication at home.
 If you are using ciprofloxacin injection at home, use it at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or other health care provider to explain any part you do not understand.
 Use ciprofloxacin injection exactly as directed.
 Do not infuse it more quickly than directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.